Scene

 End Frame[-2147483648..2147483647]

-Disable the previous option to define an individual simulation duration here.
-This is, for example, very useful if a swinging rope should collide with a character at a specific frame - at which point the simulation will begin.
+Deactivate the previous option to set a custom simulation duration here.
+This is very practical, for example, if a swinging rope should only collide with the character at animation frame 167 - and only then should the simulation be started.

-The following applies to the Simulate Project Settings: All tags, objects and connectors relevant for a simulation end up here when they are newly created (i.e., they initially have a scene-wide effect).
-If you later explicitly assign tags (exception: Collision tag) to a Simulation Scene object, it will be removed from the list here.
+The following applies to the Simulation Scene Settings: All tags, objects and connectors relevant for a simulation end up here when it is newly created (i.e. they initially have a scene-wide effect).
+If you later explicitly assign tags (exception: Collider Tag) to a simulation scene object, this is removed from the list here.

 Here is a small example of the Pyro Simulation System.

-Given are two spheres that have been declared Emitters for smoke with pyro tags.
+Given are two spheres that have been declared Emitters for smoke with Pyro Emitter Tags.
 Using the tag's Color option, the smoke of both objects can be colored differently, for example.
-You define the appearance of the smoke or even the forces that should act by adding temperature or fuel in the Pyro section of the project presets.
-There you can also change, for example, the voxel size, which can be used to adjust the level of detail and complexity of the entire simulation.
+You define the appearance of the smoke or even the forces that should act by adding Temperature or Fuel in the Pyro section of the Scene Settings.
+There you can also change, for example, the Voxel Size, which can be used to adjust the level of detail and complexity of the entire simulation.

-This is exactly where the simulation scene object with its element list comes into play.
+This is exactly where the Simulation Scene object with its Elements list comes into play.

-After calling the simulation scene, drag one of the Pyro tags to the Elements list.
-This creates a new Pyro object in the scene(Pyro (Simulation Scene)), which is now associated with this Pyro tag.
-In addition, directly at the simulation scene object you will now find a Pyro tab with all simulation settings, which can now be edited here individually for the linked elements.
+After calling up the Simulation Scene, drag one of the Pyro tags into the Elements list.
+This creates a new Pyro Output object in the scene(Pyro (Simulation Scene)), which is now linked to this Pyro tag.
+In addition, you will now find a Pyro tab directly on the Simulation Scene object with all simulation settings, which can now be edited individually for the linked Elements.

-The already existing Pyro object remains and is from now on responsible for all Pyro and Pyro Fuel tags that have not been linked in a Simulate scene.
-You can recognize this Pyro object by its name Pyro (Default).
+The existing Pyro Output object remains and is now responsible for all Pyro Emitter and Pyro Fuel tags that have not been linked in a Simulation Scene.
+You can recognise this Pyro Output object by its name Pyro (Default).